-The inspiration for Ruth’s songs comes from the rich experiences of a large colorful family and a wandering spirit that has taken her to remote corners of the globe.
-Her moving original lyrics weave stories of her hardscrabble youth, teenage runaway years, working class upbringing, love, loss, and the human yearning for transformation.
-Ruth says, “Music provides a place where I can safely explore emotions and challenges me to find ways to connect the stories that are in my bones to others.”
+Ruth delivers her own mix of folk, Americana, blues, and bluegrass.
+A musical storyteller, inspired by the gritty joy of growing up in a large, working-class family, and a wandering spirit that’s taken her to both poles of the globe, she writes songs about real people, her community, and reflections on the sweetness and sorrow of world around her.
+Her moving lyrics weave stories of her hardscrabble youth, love, loss, and the human yearning for transformation.
+Ruth says, “Music provides a place where I can safely explore emotions and it challenges me to find ways to connect the stories that are in my bones to others.”

 “Ruth’s lyrics and melodies worm their way into your hindbrain like a mason-jar of moonshine, and settle down for a long, pleasant visit.”

 “Ruth Hill is one of our favorite singer/songwriters at the Union Coffeehouse.
 Our audiences love her beautiful voice and her delightful guitar and banjo playing.
 Ruth’s enthusiastic, engaging stage presence enhances her performances which include original songs that vary from the light and whimsical to poignant remembrances and tributes.
 A Ruth Hill concert is one that can be enjoyed for its musicality and warmth and appreciated for its skill and originality.
 It most definitely should not be missed!”

 — Don Petersen- Host of Union Coffee House, Belgrade, ME